TonGarcia/3D-Unity-EBAC/README.md

    1. *It is using Born animation it should be named as Spawn animation as "Start" is already used in many wrong cases
    2. There is a bool control var which could be used in case of changing the game processing levels like Low Resolution, High... to get **Performance** vs **Realism**
 7. Add a **BoxCollider** component to the enemy GameObject
+8. **ANIMATION**:
+   1. Select the PFB_Enemy GameObject > On the Inspector find the Animator > check the file referenced on the `Controller` attr of `Animator` component
+   2. Right click on the Animation and left click on `MAKE TRANSITION` > click on next Animation and it will create a transition arrow, click on the transition arrow and set the Trigger that will perform this change (Any State to Idle by Trigger Idle)...
+CREATE THE TRIGGERS to get it visible as options
+   3. *To check it working: Open `Animator` editor tab and check the desired animation
+   4. The **Scripts** animations Management will be implemented on the `Scripts/Animation/..cs`
+   5. --> bad smell on the animation change using loop
+   6. The `EnemyBase` method `OnKill` is waiting 3 seconds to destroy the object and while waiting it trigger the die animation:
+      1. `Destroy(gameObject, 3f);`
+      2. `PlayAnimationByTrigger(AnimationType.DEATH);`
+   7. **Avoid loop animation**:
+      1. Animator Tab (it can be acessed on `Project` tab or on the inspector `Component`)
+      2. Select (**double click**) the `Death` (or other animation) on Animator tab > uncheck `Loop Time` and `Loop Pose`